Seedstars/django-react-redux-base/README.md

 This repository includes a boilerplate project used for all Seedstars Labs applications.
 It uses Django as backend and React as frontend.

-We build on the solders of giants with the following technologies:
+We build on the shoulders of giants with the following technologies:

 **Frontend**